lykmapipo/irina/README.md

 ```

-- `sendConfirmation(callback(error,confirmable))` : This instance method which utilizes `[model send()](https://github.com/lykmapipo/irina#sending-email)` and send the confirmation notification.
+- `sendConfirmation(callback(error,confirmable))` : This instance method which utilizes [model.send()](https://github.com/lykmapipo/irina#sending-notifications) and send the confirmation notification.
 On successfully send, it will update `confirmationSentAt` instance attribute with the current time stamp and persist the instance before return it.

 Example
 ```js